 Scholarships

-Please check back in Spring 2026 for updates on scholarships.
+Please check back in spring of 2027 for next year's scholarships.

 Applicants must demonstrate a strong interest in the protection, development and restoration of clean water resources and be enrolled in a program focused on long-term improvement of our environment.
 Programs could include environmental science, engineering, emerging technologies, First Nations water issues, governance and/or education.
 Preference is given to full time students who have attended programs at a GRCA Nature Centre